AMELIA MCGOVERN

 02

-LICHEN-INSPIRED SCULPURE
+LICHEN-INSPIRED SCULPTURE

-Bio-inspired sculpture exploring the codependent nature of lichen, an organism formed through the partnership of fungi and algae.
+Bio-inspired sculpture investigating the codependent nature of lichen, an organism formed through the partnership of fungi and algae.
 Each relies on the others for survival, with the fungus providing structure and protection while the algae create food through photosynthesis.

 Concept Work